 7.2 Loans to the Fund.
-The Fund anticipates an immediate initial borrowing of \$3,000,000 from CCSF (the "Loan") to purchase the Building and to cover start-up costs and expenses.
+The Fund anticipates an immediate initial borrowing of \$3,000,000 from CCSF (the "Loan"), to purchase the Building and to cover start-up costs and expenses.
 The Loan will be repaid in monthly installments of interest only at an annual interest rate of six percent (6%) per annum and will be secured by a first lien on the Building.
 The entire principal, together with any accrued yet unpaid interest will be due and payable on December 31, 2025.
-The Fund may prepay the Loan in part or in full from time to time before the due date, without penalty, and it is anticipated (based upon the Financial Forecast) that all funds borrowed by the Fund from CCSF will be repaid by December 31, 2025.
+The Fund may prepay the Loan in part or in full from time to time before the due date, without penalty.
 The Trustee, with the concurrence of CCS, shall also have the option of exchanging contributed assets with CCSF in reduction of the principal balance on the Loan.
 Interest will be an expense to be paid from income received by the Fund from the Lease.